 As opposed to hard-selling, companies are maintaining relationships with their clients through meaningful messaging.

 Right now is not the time for any business to be spending millions of dollars on ad space.
 Until things normalize, communication will be more valuable than advertising.

 (Source: KORN FERRY)

-According to employer branding statistics for 2020, labor shortage will amount to upwards of $8.5 trillion in the next ten years.
+According to employer branding statistics for 2022, labor shortage will amount to upwards of $8.5 trillion in the next eight years.

 That's why automation will play such a vital role in the job market in the near future.